 (i) Balances include term loans and EIB debt and is a mixture of fixed and floating rate debt. (ii) Balances include Commercial Paper and facility advances (£891m of Commercial Paper outstanding at 31 March 2025). (iii) The fair value adjustment relates to the change in the carrying amount of the borrowings as a result of fair value hedges that are in place.
-The movement in the fair value adjustment is recognised in the income statement with a corresponding movement on the hedging instrument also being recognised in the income statement. (iv) The 1.375% €650m Eurobond maturing 16 April 2025 has been swapped to Sterling giving an effective interest rate of 2.43%. (vi) The 1.750% €500m Eurobond maturing 16 April 2036 has been swapped to Sterling giving an effective interest rate of 2.89%. (vii) The 1.750% €50m Eurobond maturing 5 September 2031 has been left in Euros as a net investment hedge for the Group's Euro denominated subsidiaries. (viii) Bonds have been issued under the Group's Green Bond Framework. (ix) The 3.50% €600m Eurobond maturing 18 March 2032 has predominantly been left in Euros as a net investment hedge for the Group's Euro denominated subsidiaries. €200m has been swapped to Sterling for a one year period giving an effective interest rate of 4.20%.
+The movement in the fair value adjustment is recognised in the income statement with a corresponding movement on the hedging instrument also being recognised in the income statement. (iv) The 1.375% €650m Eurobond maturing 4 September 2027 has been swapped to Sterling giving an effective interest rate of 2.56%. (v) The 1.250% €600m Eurobond maturing 16 April 2025 has been swapped to Sterling giving an effective interest rate of 2.43%. (vi) The 1.750% €500m Eurobond maturing 16 April 2030 has been swapped to Sterling giving an effective interest rate of 2.89%. (vii) The 4.0% €750m Eurobond maturing 5 September 2031 has been left in Euros as a net investment hedge for the Group's Euro denominated subsidiaries. (viii) Bonds have been issued under the Group's Green Bond Framework. (ix) The 3.50% €600m Eurobond maturing 18 March 2032 has predominantly been left in Euros as a net investment hedge for the Group's Euro denominated subsidiaries. €200m has been swapped to Sterling for a one year period giving an effective interest rate of 4.20%.